truenas/documentation/content/Contributing/Documentation/AppContributions.md

 SCALE apps show the **Update** button and a badge on any deployed application instance on the **Installed** application screen when a new version is available.
 Users can apply the update(s) individually or collectively and at a convenient time based on needs.

-## Contributing to TrueNAS Application Projects
+## Contributing to TrueNAS Application Catalogs
-Users can submit changes to an existing application through any of the following means:
+Users can submit changes to an existing application catalogs through:

 * GitHub PRs